plantacerium/Mandala-Weaver-VCS/README.md

 ## Guide for Creators of Spiral Time Lines

-For Architects and Weavers of this system, software creation changes from "adding lines of code" to "positioning logic in space."
+For Architects and Weavers of this system, software creation changes from "adding lines of code" to "resonance logic in space."
+**0. Omnidirectional Evolution**
+The Synarchic knowledge flows in all directions inner, outer, present.

 **1. Planting the Bindu:**
 Define the semantic structure of your project.
 Which angles will dominate your space?
 Divide 360 degrees into your main domains (UI, Core, I/O, Business Logic).